Forcing over choiceless models and generic absoluteness: Cardinal preserving forcings

 \subsection{Narrow forcings}

 The following describes a variant of the countable chain condition that we call \emph{narrow}.
 In models of the axiom of choice, the two are equivalent.
-We show that all $\sigma$-linked forcings are narrow at the beginning of subsection \ref{subsec:linked forcing} using Lemma \ref{perp hom narrow} and that all random algebras are narrow in Theorem \ref{random complete}.
+We show that all $\sigma$-linked forcings are narrow at the beginning of Section \ref{subsec:linked forcing} and that all random algebras are narrow in Theorem \ref{random complete}.
 We equip $\Ord$ with the discrete partial order where no two distinct elements are comparable.

 \begin{definition} Suppose that $\PP$ is a forcing and $\theta$, $\nu$ are ordinals, where $\theta$ is infinite. \begin{enumerate-(1)} \item $\PP$ is called \emph{$(\theta,\nu)$-narrow} if for any ordinal $\mu\leq\nu$ and any sequence $\vec{f}=\langle f_i \mid i<\mu \rangle$ of partial $\parallel$-homomorphisms $f_i\colon \PP \rightharpoonup \Ord$,\footnote{Thanks to Asaf Karagila for his observation in December 2022 that $\parallel$-homomorphisms $f\colon \PP \rightharpoonup \Ord$ correspond to wellordered antichains in the Boolean completion of $\PP$.
 Thus $\theta$-narrow is equivalent to the condition that the Boolean completion is $\theta^+$-c.c.
 Note that one could translate the following proofs about narrow forcing and its variants to Boolean completions.}